jessfraz/blog/content/post/scripting-your-way-outta-hell.md

 I do this.

-The "apply-dsl" job is still read, *oh duh* because it cannot clone the repo where the DSLs live to even fix the problem.
+The "apply-dsl" job is still red, *oh duh* because it cannot clone the repo where the DSLs live to even fix the problem.
 So I change it manually.

 This is fine.